jenkinsci/kubernetes-plugin/README.md

 A local testing cluster with one node can be created with [minukube](https://github.com/kubernetes/minikube)

     minikube start

+SSH into the minikube machine and create the storage directory for Jenkins data:

+    sudo mkdir -p /data/kubernetes-plugin-jenkins
+    sudo chown 1000 /data/kubernetes-plugin-jenkins

 Then create the Jenkins ReplicationController and Service with